We are always seeking Honours, MPhil, MSc and PhD students, or visiting scholars!

 Honours thesis: Microwave shock exfoliation of graphene fluoride for potassium-ion batteries (2019)

-Honours thesis: Towards New Diamond Growth Methods
+Thesis: New Diamond Growth Methods

 Research Interest: fullerenes, graphene, two-dimensional materials